 This made my bonding with her even stronger and I now am a regular reader of her blog.
 Needless to say, Sue got a great admirer of her work by practicing relationship marketing.

-8) Beware of wrong things to avoid while practicing relationship marketing:
+8) Things not to do while practicing relationship marketing

 Over to you,